Start9Labs/documentation/site/source/support/common-issues.rst

 * Confirm your phone is **not** connected to a “Guest” network

 * Confirm your phone is **not** using a VPN.
-.. @TODO Matt what is the name in the router?

 If you still cannot connect, try logging into your router (the directions for which can be found with a simple web search for your router model and 'how to log in').
-Once you are in your router, find the device labeled 'start,' and visit it's associated IP address, which will look something like: ``192.168.1.9``
+Once you are in your router, find the device labeled ``start``, and visit it's associated IP address, which will look something like: ``192.168.1.9``

 I am unable to reach my server via its *<custom-address>.local* (LAN) address
 ------------------------------------------------------------------------------